open-telemetry/opamp-spec/specification.md

 because the agent uses a local configuration instead (or in addition).
 See [EffectiveConfig](#effectiveconfig-message) message for details.

-This field SHOULD be unset if the effective configuration has not changed since the last StatusReport message was sent.

 #### remote_config_status

 The status of the remote config that was previously received from the server.
 See [RemoteConfigStatus](#remoteconfigstatus-message) message for details.

-This field SHOULD be unset if the remote config status is unchanged since the last StatusReport message was sent.

 #### capabilities